A see-saw scenario of an $A_4$ flavour symmetric standard model: Introduction

 \section{Introduction}

 Although the standard model (SM) \cite{sm1,sm2,qft,quangyem} has proved to be a very successful model of elementary particles and their interactions, especially after the discovery of the Brout-Englert-Higgs boson, or, shortly, the Higgs boson, by the LHC collaborations ATLAS and CMS \cite{Aad:2012tfa,Chatrchyan:2012ufa} (see also \cite{Ky:2015eka} for a review), it, however, cannot solve a number of problems in particle physics and astrophysics.
-One of such problems is that of neutrino masses and mixing which are an experimental fact.
+One of such problems is that of neutrino masses and mixing which is an experimental fact.
 These problems often require an extension of the SM.
-Among many extended, or say, beyond standard model (BSM), models, suggested, the models based on a flavour symmetry have attracted for the last time an increasing interest.
+Among many extended, or say, beyond standard model (BSM), models, suggested, the models based on a flavour symmetry have attracted much interest for over one decade.
 In these models, the original SM fields, including neutrinos, along with new fields which may be added, are assumed to adopt a flavour symmetry (transformation) structure.\\

 In the SM, neutrinos are massless and not mixing, but experimental results on neutrino oscillations \cite{Fukuda:1998tw,Fukuda:1998ub,Fukuda:1998mi,Ahmad:2001an,Ahmad:2002jz,Ahmad:2002ka} have shown that neutrinos are massive and mixing.
-A flavour neutrino, thus, is a mixture of light neutrinos $\nu_i$ (where $i=1,2,3$, for a three-neutrino model) with masses, say $m_i$, expected so far to be smaller than $1$ eV (see, e.g., \cite{Agashe:2014kda}).
-The (three-neutrino) mixing matrix in the canonical form, known as Pontecorvo-Maki-Nakagawa-Sakata (PMNS) neutrino mixing matrix, and parametrized by three mixing angles, $\theta_{12}$, $\theta_{23}$, $\theta_{13}$, one Dirac phase $\delta$ and, if neutrinos are Majorana particles, two more Majorana phases, $\alpha_{21}$ and $\alpha_{31}$, can be written in the form \be U_{PMNS}=U\times P, \ee where \be P={\rm diag}(e^{i\alpha_{21}/2},e^{i\alpha_{31}/2},1), \ee and
+A flavour neutrino, thus, is a mixture of light neutrinos $\nu_i$ (where $i=1,2,3$, for a three-neutrino model) with masses, say $m_i$, expected so far to be smaller than $1$ eV (see, e.g., \cite{Olive:2016xmw}).
+The (three-neutrino) mixing matrix in the canonical form, known as Pontecorvo-Maki-Nakagawa-Sakata (PMNS) neutrino mixing matrix, and parametrized by three mixing angles, $\theta_{12}$, $\theta_{23}$, $\theta_{13}$, one Dirac phase $\delta$ and, if neutrinos are Majorana particles, two more Majorana phases, $\alpha_{21}$ and $\alpha_{31}$, can be written in the form